HUAZHEYINy/zookeeper_3.0/README.md

 # zookeeper_3.0  **** Please feel free let me know, if there are any errors or discovers from you. ***
 utilize zookeeper to survive died server
-Spring Independent Study Final Report
-Abstract

-The project aimed at distributing server based on the Zookeeper.
-The program include two parts, one of them is main server.
-It responds monitoring the state of node.
-Another part of program is nodes that were distributed in the aimed server where we store the data.
-When the main method start running, we can keep monitoring the state of each node.
-As long as one or more of the servers died or disappeared, we can recreate another server with the data that copy from the previous died server.
-We simulate the experiment in the Amazon web Service EC2.
-1. Zookeeper
-What is Zookeeper?
-	Zookeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-All of these kinds of services are used in some form or another by distributed applications.
-Each time they are implemented there is a lot of work that goes into fixing the bugs and race conditions that are inevitable.
-Because of the difficulty of implementing theses kinds of services, applications initially usually skimp on them, which make them brittle in the presence of change and difficult to manage.
-Even when done correctly, different implementations of these services lead to management complexity when the applications are deployed.
-	Even though Zookeeper presents a file system-like hierarchy, it should not be used as a general-purpose file system.
-Instead, it should only be used as a storage mechanism for the small amount of data required for providing reliability, availability, and coordination to your distributed application.
 Start Zookeeper
 1. Download : Go to the following link for downloading. https://zookeeper.apache.org  (Download the stable one, this report is present by zookeeper.3.4.6)